 Abentey, a joint venture between Teyma International and Abener Energía, was awarded the engineering, procurement and construction (EPC) contract of the project.

-Aspen provided the environmental impact assessment for the project, assisting California Energy Commission with the project approval process.
+Aspen provided the environmental impact assessment for the project, assisting the California Energy Commission with the project approval process.

 Ram Jack Solar Solutions was contracted for the construction of foundations for the solar structures.